deb-sahu/privacy-policy/README.md

 ## 10. Children’s Privacy

-**Dexter - Password Manager** does not target or cater to children under 13 years of age.
+**Dexter - Password Manager** do not have restrictions for children under 13 years of age.
 No personal or sensitive data is collected from users, including children.
-If you are under 13, you should not use this app.
+If you are under 13, you should use this app under parental supervision.
+- We do **not** collect any personal information from children under 13 with or without parental consent.
+- Children under 13 can use **Dexter - Password Manager** under parental supervision.
+We adhere strictly to the **Children’s Online Privacy Protection Act (COPPA)** and **Google Play’s Families Policy**, ensuring no unauthorized data collection from minors.
+- We do not collect any sensitive information such as location, device ID, or data that could personally identify a child.

 ---